 In this example, Lowe’s could take a note to mention that they offer superior customer service and convenient delivery option on their landing page.

 For every person that decides to voice their frustrations on social media, there are thousands of others that feel the same way.
 Your job is to incorporate those pain points into your landing pages.
-Addressing those issues in your content will help your message resonate better with your audience.
+Addressing those issues in your content will help your message resonate better with your target audience.

 It’s not just about finding irate customers.
 You can also use social listening to find people asking questions which are just as valuable.